bouffalolab/bouffalo_sdk/README.md

 ```

-- bsp/bsp_common : some common peripheral driver codes for boards
+- bsp/bsp_common : stores some common peripheral driver codes related to the board
-- bsp/board : the board-level description file such as `clock_config.h` (describes the clock configuration file) `pinmux_config.h` (describes the io function file) `peripheral_config.h` (describes the default configuration file of the peripheral) , These files together describe the board hardware information.
+- bsp/board : stores the board-level description file such as `clock_config.h` (describes the clock configuration file) `pinmux_config.h` (describes the io function file) `peripheral_config.h` (describes the default configuration file of the peripheral) , These files together describe the board hardware information.
-- common : some common algorithm function libraries that have nothing to do with hardware
+- common : stores some common algorithm function libraries that have nothing to do with hardware
-- components : the third-party library public component library
+- components : store the third-party library public component library
-- drivers: bouffalolab mcu drivers
+- drivers store the public chip underlying driver library provided by Boliu Intelligence
-- examples : peripheral demos
+- examples : store the official sample code
 - out : intermediate file, used to store the bin file generated after compiling and linking
-- tools : tools for compiling and downloading
+- tools : store toolkits related to compiling and downloading
-- docs : tutorial documents and other help information
+- docs : store tutorial documents and other help information

 For more file directory reference information, please refer to [bl mcu sdk documentation tutorial](http://bouffalolab.gitee.io/bl_mcu_sdk)